leah-mungai/leah---OBELiX/data/README.md

 1. [A database of experimentally measured lithium solid electrolyte conductivities evaluated with machine learning](https://www.nature.com/articles/s41524-022-00951-z)
 2. [Identification of potential solid-state Li-ion conductors with semi-supervised learning](https://pubs.rsc.org/en/content/articlelanding/2023/ee/d2ee03499a)

+See `other/` for more details about these sources

 ## Files

 - `20231204.xlsx`: Original Excel file provided by Homin
-- `20231204.csv`: Direct conversion to CSV
 - `20231204v1.csv`: Post-processing by Alex
     - 2023.12.06: Replace "E-" by "e-"
     - 2023.12.06: Set all "<1e-10" to 1e-15
-- `20240224.csv`: Post processing by Divya (removed all string target labels into sep_samples.csv)
-- `20240224v1.csv`: Processed string composition into elements and counts
-- `20240224v1.csv`: Log10 conversion of target column
-- `20231204v1_with_paper_info.csv`: same as `20231204v1.csv` with paper information except for 56/608 entries
+    - 2024.02.27: Corrected bad compositions spotted by Homin
-- `unidentified_with_refs.txt`: List of 56 entries with paper info that are not in either database sent by Homin
+- `unidentified_with_refs.txt`: List of 56 entries with paper info that are not in either database, sent by Homin
-- `laskowski_semi-fromatted.csv`: Data from the pdf SI of paper 2 above.
-Some of the pdf was not perfectly rendered in the csv
-- `LiIonDatabase.csv`: Data from paper 1 above, take directly from [here](http://pcwww.liv.ac.uk/~msd30/lmds/LiIonDatabase.html)
+- 20231204v1_preproc.csv: preprocessed file with paper info, output of `preprocessing.py`

+## Scripts
+- preprocessing.py: Adds paper information, process data to be compatible with DAVE
+- datavis.ipynb: Visualize the raw data